cs326-f21-omicron/cs326-final-omicron/docs/milestone1.md

 # Important Data

-- Landing page to welcome users
-- Homepage for the users to see recommendations in their area/recommendations that match their hobbies
-- Messages page that allows 1-1 or group messages
-- User profile page that displays basic user info
-- Signup/Login pages that do what their names say
+-   Authentication: User can create account and login in to an existed account using an email and password.
+One email can only create one account.
+-   User profile: User can add and change their email, password, username, email, location
+-   Hobbies: User with allow to add hobbies and give them score from 1-10 - which will be the data input to generate their feed.
+User can also add image for their hobbies to further increase interactivity.
+-   New Feed Generation: User new feed will have all the hobby catagories as they added in their profile.
+Each of the hobby, they will able to view posts of other people have the same hobby and looking for friends.
+Hobby score and location will be the most important parameters for this generation.

 # User Interface

 -   Signup page

 ![Signup page](images/signup.png)

 -   Login pages

 ![Login page](images/login.png)

 -   Landing page

 ![Landing page](images/landing.png)

 -   Messages pages

 ![Messages page](images/messages.png)

 -   Recommendation Page

 ![Rec page](images/reccomendations.png)

 -   User Info Page

 ![Rec page](images/userinfo.png)